Using the Raspberry Pi GPIO with Python

 So you got your Raspberry Pi, installed an OS and using it just like your computer.
 Great!
 Now what?
 You didn’t buy a Raspberry Pi just to replace your computer, did you?
 Well, Raspberry Pi can do a lot more… much more than your computer can do!

 Did you notice that there are lots of tiny little pins on one corner of your RPi?
 These are called “General Purpose Input Output” pins (or GPIO pins).
 These pins allow your RPi to be connected to the external world.
-Raspberry Pi Models A and B have 26 pins (17 GPIO) whereas the new model B+ comes with 40 pins (26 GPIO).
-The model B+ is pin compatible with models A and B.
+Raspberry Pi Models A and B have 26 pins (17 GPIO) whereas the models B+ and B2 come with 40 pins (26 GPIO).
+The models B+ and B2 are pin compatible with models A and B.

 The easiest way to control these pins is to use the RPi.GPIO Python library.
 The library comes pre-installed with the latest Raspbian OS.
 In any case, we’ll learn how to install the library, just in case you find it missing.
 After this post, you should be able to perform simple I/O operations using your RPi’s GPIO pins.